availproject/availproject.github.io/docs/using-avail/use-cases-and-examples/validiums.md

  *
  * @param sepoliaApi Sepolia network api instance
  * @param blockNumber Avail block number
- * @param proof Merkle proof fot the leaf
+ * @param proof Merkle proof for the leaf
  * @param numberOfLeaves Number of leaves in the original tree
  * @param leafIndex Index of the leaf in the Merkle tree
  * @param leafHash Hash of the leaf in the Merkle tree